aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 He who laughs last is laughing at you.
-Last update: Wed Feb  9 05:04:18 2022
+Last update: Thu Feb 10 05:04:52 2022